AzeBah/discord-irc/README.md

 - /notifications - get a list of unread channels/dm's
 - /join channelidhere - join a specific channel
 - Have an user presence(online/idle/dnd/offline) and be able to switch from one to another
-- Use websocket connection instead of spamming http requests
+- Use websocket connection instead of spamming http requests (less bandwidth uasge)

 # How-To-Use
 1) Download this folder - https://github.com/AzeBah/discord-irc/releases/tag/0.2